 The Employer shall make a matching contribution up to 3% of compensation.
-The Plan allows for an additional 3% non-elective contribution for employees hired/rehired on or after January 1, 2019.
-The non-elective contribution under the Plan consists of a lump sum payment made to eligible participants' accounts following the end of each plan year based on eligible compensation, if participant remains actively employed on the last business day of the plan year.
+The Plan allows for an additional non-elective contribution for all employees of the Puerto Rico Branch of Bard Shannon, LTD. effective September 3, 2024, all employees of Edwards Lifesciences Technology S.a.r.l., and all employees hired/rehired on or after January 1, 2019 by the Puerto Rico Branch of Becton Dickinson Caribe LTD. The non-elective contribution under the Plan consists of a lump sum payment made to eligible participants' accounts following the end of each plan year based on eligible compensation, if participant remains actively employed on the last business day of the plan year.